LP is Standard Jacket, Custom Inner Sleeve & Download Card.

 Claude Fontaine is an American girl with a French name who never felt like she fit in anywhere she happened to call home, and one particular year she was awash in a grey London fog that matched the fog and grey in her own too-recently broken heart.
 While living right off Portobello Road, she stumbled into the record store down the street.
-And in a flash of luck—or fate—that particular record store turned out to be Honest Jon’s, a long-lived spot for records collected from the furthest edges of the world.
+And in a flash of luck (or fate) that particular record store turned out to be Honest Jon’s, a long-lived spot for records collected from the furthest edges of the world.
 She’d never heard those old Studio One and Trojan and Treasure Isle reggae and rocksteady and dub records before—the same records that got the Clash covering “Police And Thieves,” and the Slits sharing a bill with Steel Pulse.
+And she’d never heard bossa nova and tropicalia and Brazil’s incandescent música popular brasileira, either.
+But instantly, she understood that it was exactly and perfectly everything she didn’t know she needed: “I wandered in one day and from the first moment I was under a spell,” she says.
+“I was transfixed.
+I’d go in there daily and have them play me every record in that store probably to the point of driving them completely mad!
+But I had fallen in love …”

+She finished her album in two potent sessions with Chin, Moreira and a murderer’s row of their connections—bassist Ronnie McQueen of Steel Pulse and Ziggy Marley drummer Rock Deadrick, Now Again Records guitarist Fabiano Do Nascimento, Sergio Mendes percussionist Gibi Dos Santos and Flora Purim bassist Andre De Santanna.
+(Trust that each of these people have credits on albums like you wouldn’t believe.)
+Side A is the reggae, five songs about love gone wrong that sound like they came out of Jamaica in the early 70s.
+Yes, “Love Street” sounds happy, but “it’s really just a fantasy,” says Claude.
+And side B wasn’t specifically designed to be the bossa or Brazilian side, but that’s how it worked out, closing with the spare and even haunting “Last Goodbye,” a song about the heartbreak of what could have been.
 All together, it’s a valentine to this special music that called out to her from the other side of the planet: “I hope this record will transport people,” she says.
-“I wanted it to feel like those lost records, like it got lost in the dusty bottom bin of some world music store in London because that’s how I felt when I walked in to that record store.
-I want it to be its own world.”
+“I wanted it to feel like those lost records, like it got lost in the bottom bin of some world music store in London because that’s how I felt when I walked in to that record store.
+I wanted it to be its own world.”